milenkoviclazar/kmeans/README.md

-# kmeans-
+# k-means++
-Implementation of various initialization methods for Lloyd's k-means algorithm
+Implementation of various initialization methods for Lloyd's k-means algorithm.